yepyhardi/bioinformatix/src/content/post/240426-introduction-functional-genomics.md

 ---
 publishDate: 2024-04-26T00:00:00Z

-author: Yepy Rustam
-title: "Unraveling the Genome's Secrets: An Introduction to Functional Genomics"
+title: "An Introduction to Functional Genomics"
 excerpt: Embark on a journey into the intricate world of functional genomics, where cutting-edge technologies and computational analyses shed light on the functions and interactions of genes in living organisms.
 image: '~/assets/images/240426_blog_picture.jpg'
 category: Functional Genomics